LorenzoMazzocco/OpenMC-projects/basic/WGP_breeding_metric/README.md

 </p>

 The first thing we notice is that as the burnup increases the value of the metric decreases.
 This is because the isotopic prevalence of Pu239 increases and that of U238 decreases.
+We also notice a clear morphologic change when the function slowly spikes at exactly 1eV for burnup a greater than 2 GWd/MTHM.
+The cause of the spike is that Pu240 FINIREEEE
 <br></br>
 <br></br>